 A reception, free to the public, takes place on Saturday, March 13, from 2 to 4 PM.

-Workshops: The Creative Fiber Guild will host both adult and children’s workshops on Beginning Rigid Heddle and Kids Weaving Workshops at The Brinton Museum.
-The Beginning Rigid Heddle Class is taught by Deb Essen of DJE Handwovens in Montana, and takes place at on March 27 and March 28.
-Two children’s weaving workshops on paper weaving and mini-tapestry weaving on a cardboard loom take place on April 17 and are taught by Ann Arndt of Sheridan.
-For information and how to register for a workshop, contact Donna Stubbs at The Fiber House at 307-673-0383.
+Workshops: The Creative Fiber Guild will host both adult and children’s workshops on Beginning Rigid Heddle and Kids Weaving at The Brinton Museum.
+The Beginning Rigid Heddle Class is taught by Deb Essen of DJE Handwovens in Montana.
+Two children’s weaving workshops on paper weaving and mini-tapestry weaving on a cardboard loom are taught by Ann Arndt of Sheridan.
+For more information and how to register for a workshop, contact Donna Stubbs at The Fiber House at 307-673-0383.

 The Handweavers Guild of America

 Founded in 1969, The Handweavers Guild of America, Inc. is a nonprofit association of fiber artists with the mission to educate, support and inspire the fiber arts community.
 Its programming includes Convergence, a biennial international fiber art conference; a quarterly publication of Shuttle Spindle & Dyepot magazine; Small Expressions, an annual juried exhibit of small-scale works, a certification program (COE) in the art disciplines of handweaving, handspinning, dyeing and basketmaking; a scholarship fund, and more.
 Additional information about the Handweavers Guild of America, Inc. is available at WeaveSpinDye.org